Entering the European market for fresh peas

 Europe imports fresh peas year-round from countries with different growing seasons such as Guatemala, Kenya, Zimbabwe, Peru, Egypt, Morocco and several smaller supply countries.
 Efficient logistics are a pre-condition for competing with these suppliers.
 The climate is a major influence on the development of the season and the annual availability per country.

 Guatemala is able to produce large volumes during a relatively long season.
 The main export takes place from December until May, which is counter-seasonal to Zimbabwe and Peru.
-According to Eurostat the European Union imported between 8.4 and 9.5 thousand tonnes from Guatemala on an annual basis between 2015 and 2019.
-The United Kingdom and the Netherlands are the main importers of Guatemalan fresh peas.
+The Guatemalan peak season is often characterised by high volumes which have a suppressing effect on trade prices.

 The strong supply is the result of a large number of small farmers that are competitive in labour intensive crops such as sugar snaps and mangetout.
 Smallholder engagement can also result in social initiatives that fit the goals of the IDH Sustainable Trade Initiative, such as the integrated cooperation between smallholder cooperatives and Asuncion Export in Guatemala, Nature’s Pride (importer) and the supermarket ICA Sweden.